Carl A. Anderson

 • Building schools and food distribution centers for AIDS orphans in Kenya and Uganda;

-In over a decade as the chief executive officer of the Order, Anderson has overseen strong growth in the Knights’ financial resources — many of which have nearly doubled during his tenure.
-Life insurance in force has doubled from $40.4 billion to over $86 billion — an increase of nearly 7% a year.
-Annual life insurance sales have also increased — from $4.0 billion in 2000 to nearly $8 billion in 2011 — an annual growth rate of 6.4%.
+In over a decade as the chief executive officer of the Order, Supreme Knight Anderson has overseen strong growth in the Knights’ financial resources — many of which have nearly doubled during his tenure.
+Life insurance in force has doubled from $40.4 billion in 2000 to over $100 billion in 2015 — an increase of nearly 7% a year.
+Annual life insurance sales have also increased — from $4 billion in 2000 to nearly $8.24 billion in 2014.

 Prior to becoming the leader of the Knights of Columbus, Mr. Anderson had a distinguished career as a public servant and educator.
-He worked for a number of years in the White House – including acting director of the White House Office of Public Liaison.
+He worked for a number of years in the White House in various positions, including as acting director of the White House Office of Public Liaison.
 He also served for a decade as a member of the U.S. Commission on Civil Rights.
-He taught family law at the Pontifical John Paul II Institute for Studies on Marriage and Family at the Pontifical Lateran University in Rome and was the founding vice president and first dean of the Washington, D.C., session of this graduate school of theology now located at The Catholic University of America.
+He taught family law at the Pontifical John Paul II Institute for Studies on Marriage and Family at the Pontifical Lateran University in Rome.
+In addition, he was the founding vice president and first dean of the Washington, D.C., session of this graduate school of theology now located at The Catholic University of America.

 He and his wife, Dorian, are the parents of five children.